wawi-m/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13.prints a number with two decimal places, followed by a new line 14.converts a number from base 10 to base 16 15.encodes and decodes text using the rot13 encryption, assuming ASCII
+13.prints a number with two decimal places, followed by a new line 14.converts a number from base 10 to base 16 15.encodes and decodes text using the rot13 encryption, assuming ASCII 16.prints every other line from the input, starting with the first line